 Do you need to deliver data to hard to reach places?
 Do you need to deliver data to hundreds, thousands, or millions of locations all at once?
 Is it important that your data is delivered quickly and securely?
-Are traditional networks such as cellular, cable, or fiber too expensive or unavailable for many of your destinations?
+Are traditional networks such as cable, fiber, or cellular too expensive or unavailable for many of your destinations?
 If you answered yes to these questions, datacasting may be a solution for you.

 Datacasting technology is used to transmit computer files over broadcast television transports such as terrestrial, cable, and satellite TV.
 By nature, datacasting is a one way multicast transmission, making it very efficient at delivering large files to a large number of destinations.
 However, datacasting can also be used to deliver smaller files such as commands and alerts as well as streaming audio/video.
 Targeted delivery to a select group of receivers is also possible.